Volt Electronic Banking Save, Spend & CMA Terms and Conditions

 USERNAME is the email address that you can use with your passcode for accessing your account via the Volt app.

-VOLT ACCOUNT means, as applicable, your Volt Spend or Volt Save account.
+VOLT ACCOUNT means, as applicable, your Volt Spend, Volt Save or Volt CMA account.

 VOLT APP means an app for compatible iOS and Android mobile phones and/or tablet devices to enable you to open and operate your account.